-- 1. Monthly operations include all weekly operations. - 2.
-Annual (or spring start-up) operations includes all weekly, monthly, and quarterly operations. - 3.
+- 1. Monthly operations include all weekly operations. - Annual (or spring start-up) operations includes all weekly and monthly operations. - 3.
 Log readings can be taken daily for a higher level of unit observation. - 4.
-Coil rinsing and cleaning can be required more frequently in areas with a high level of airborne particles. - 5.
+Never Megger motors while they are in a vacuum to avoid damage to the motor. - 5.
+Coil rinsing and cleaning can be required more frequently in areas with a high level of airborne particles. - 6.
 Be sure fan motors are electrically locked out.